-The Asset Selection Screen is where facility specific assets can be selected for analysis.
-This is pre-populated with common assets such as generators, pumps, wells, instrumentation, and valves.
-Customization can be done by editing existing assets for system specific items.
+The Asset Selection screen is where facility-specific assets can be selected for analysis.
+The screen is prepopulated with common assets, such as generators, pumps, wells, instrumentation, and valves.
+Customization can be done by editing existing assets for system-specific items.

-The countermeasures section of the VSAT allows user defined countermeasures to threats to be entered.
+The countermeasures section of the VSAT allows user-defined countermeasures to threats to be entered.
 Similar to the asset selection, it is populated with common countermeasures.
 The countermeasure inputs, along with the asset inputs, form the baseline risk assessment for the facility.
-Unique inputs can be added to the countermeasure screen to tailor to the specific situation of a water facility.
+Unique inputs can be added to the countermeasure screen to tailor it to the water facility.

 The Baseline Analysis performs analysis on one asset/threat combination at a time.
 It indicates the relative financial cost of a compromise.
-It queries the ability to reduce the consequence levels of an incident given the ability to detect, delay, or respond.
+It queries the ability to reduce the consequence levels of an incident, given the ability to detect, delay, or respond.
 The system asks for the likelihood of occurrence and, combined with the previous responses, provides baseline risk and resiliency metrics.

-Subsequent queries request potential improvements to existing countermeasures and likelihood of damage if a vulnerability is successfully exploited.
-This provides results of cost savings and reduced likelihood of damage, expressed as a percentage.
-It allows a facility to compare its existing security posture to future posture if countermeasures are improved and displays this a monetized amount of risk reduction.
+Subsequent queries request potential improvements to existing countermeasures and the likelihood of damage if a vulnerability is successfully exploited.
+These queries provide results of cost savings and reduced likelihood of damage, expressed as percentages.
+These queries allow a facility to compare its existing security posture to its future posture if countermeasures are improved and displays this as a monetized amount of risk reduction.

 Finally, the Results and Reports section summarizes the vulnerability assessment.
-It can represent the data in a narrative format or as a chart.
-It can display the monetized risk metrics and resilience metrics of the assessment.
-The

-Results section may be used to drill-down on the specific risks related to an asset/threat combination.
+The section can represent the data in a narrative format or as a chart.
+The section can also display the monetized risk metrics and resilience metrics of the assessment.
+The Results section may be used to drill down on the specific risks related to an asset/threat combination.
 Figure 10 shows the monetized risk output associated with the threats and vulnerabilities and other data input in the earlier portions of the query.